310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 i would like [fish]~ [fish] are food. we should eat them until only [bones] are left behind…♪
 {% endbubble %}

-{% bubble Souma v2 %}
+{% bubble Souma v3 %}
 The fish that I have prepared should still be in the refrigerator of the kitchen… Wait a moment, I’ll bring it over in a cooler box!
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori srsthinking %}
 I did hear about someone who brings fish to school, and that someone was Kanzaki-senpai, huh…

 He said it was prepared, so that might mean he made it into sashimi…?
 As long as I don’t have to look at any googly eyes, I’m good with fish…
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora fist %}
-Now that we have the fish and vegetables, I’m craving for meat.
+Now that we have the fish and veggies, I’m craving for meat.
 It reminds me of that barbeque we had at the Pirate Festival!

 It was fun when Taichou kept shoving all the eggplants onto my plate, and I shoved all the carrots back~